nataliapc/imgWizard_MSX/README.md

 # imgWizard_MSX
-Tool to manage MSX Pictures and custom Resource files for NataliaPC projects
+Tool to manage MSX Pictures and custom Resource files for @NataliaPC projects